Role-playing game: Multiplayer

 Online text-based role-playing games involve many players using some type of text-based interface and an Internet connection to play an RPG.
 Games played in a real-time way include MUDs, MUSHes, and other varieties of MU*.
 Games played in a turn-based fashion include play-by-mail games and play-by-post games.

 Massively multiplayer online role-playing games (MMORPGs) combine the large-scale social interaction and persistent world of MUDs with graphic interfaces.
 Most MMORPGs do not actively promote in-character role-playing, however, players can use the games' communication functions to role-play so long as other players cooperate.
 The majority of players in MMORPGs do not engage in role-playing in this sense.

 Computer-assisted gaming can be used to add elements of computer gaming to in-person tabletop role-playing, where computers are used for record-keeping and sometimes to resolve combat, while the participants generally make decisions concerning character interaction.

 People

 Gamemaster

-One common feature of many RPGs is the role of a gamemaster, a participant who has special duties to present the fictional setting, arbitrate the results of character actions, and maintain the narrative flow.
+One common feature of many RPGs is the role of a gamemaster (GM), a participant who has special duties to present the fictional setting, arbitrate the results of character actions, and maintain the narrative flow.
 In tabletop and live-action RPGs the GM performs these duties in person.
 In video RPGs, many of the functions of a GM are fulfilled by the game engine.
 However, some multi-player video RPGs also allow for a participant to take on a GM role through a visual interface called a GM toolkit, albeit with abilities limited by the available technology.